l33tdaima/l33tdaima/p207m/README.md

 - Topological sort could also be done via BFS.

 ## Solution
+- Convert to a graph representation of an array of linked nodes for each node;
-- Besides the visited array/map to keep visited record;
+- Create the visited bool array/map to keep visited record, initialize to all false;
 - We need another onPath array to keep visited record for the current DFS path,
   - Reset onPath[vertex] before returning recursive cycle check.
   - If onPath[vertex] true, we found a cycle